 Middle: The martini glass has a narrow stem, the interactive graphic zooms in and shows author insights.

-Finally: After the stem the martini glass opens up into a cone-shaped bowl, the interactive graphic allows users to explore the dataset turning the content from author driven to reader driven.
+Finally, after the stem, the martini glass opens up into a cone-shaped bowl.
+The interactive graphic allows users to explore the dataset, turning the content from author-driven to reader-driven.

 The value infographics add is context.
 Maps give geographical context, diagrams give movement context (if arrows are used) and graphs give volume context.
-One technique to get context into a data visualization is called “a slice of your life.”
+One technique to get context into data visualization is called “a slice of your life.”
 This is where the interface of the data visualization gives users the option of submitting some information which pinpoints them into the data visualization, to be able to do this you have to choose a dataset which is about data that everyone has e.g. peoples names.

 Author Bio: